 Child Visitation Rights

 In a divorce involving children, one of the fundamental issues that needs to be decided is visitation.
 Generally, visitation rights of some sort are granted to the parent who does not possess primary physical custody of the children.
-Anyone who is in a child custody and visitation dispute should seek the immediate help of experienced San Diego visitation rights lawyers.
+Anyone who is in a child custody and visitation dispute should seek the immediate help of experienced child custody attorneys San Diego.
 Below is a brief overview of California child visitation issues:

 Generally, California divorce courts promote a situation where your children enjoy frequent and continuous contact with both parents, assuming both parents are deemed competent.
 Therefore, unless some circumstances exist that would place the children in some sort of risk, visitation will be granted to the non-custodial parent.